 Your willingness to embrace risk and take your case to trial.

 Many people who reach out to us believe the other side will make a fair settlement offer when confronted with evidence of wrongdoing and a lawyer willing to bring a lawsuit.
 Sometimes the other side does just that, and our clients are able to move on with their lives.
-Unfortunately, that’s just not how those folks behave.
+Unfortunately, that’s not how most of our adversaries behave.

 We have sued people and entities who have done some truly reprehensible things, and the other side pushes back hard–at least initially–pretty much every time.

 The wrongdoer doesn’t want to make a fair settlement offer because (a) they’re in denial about engaging in wrongdoing, and (b) do not want to part with their money.

 If the wrongdoer has insurance coverage, the insurance company doesn’t want to make a fair offer because its business model, at bottom, is to collect high premiums, make lowball offers, and avoid fair payouts.

 If the wrongdoer or its insurance carrier hire a law firm, those lawyers don’t want your case to settle, as they get paid by the hour and are mostly interested in billing their client for their work.

 For these reasons, the other side is incredibly unlikely to make a fair settlement offer unless they truly believe the only alternative is going to trial and trying to convince a jury that their conduct was acceptable.

 Thus, the single most important thing you can do to maximize your recovery if the other side refuses to make a settlement offer that you can live with is to embrace the process and be willing to take your case to trial.